 I hope you’ll excuse me for highlighting an annual report that we created with one of our favorite clients, but we are pretty proud of the results.
 Constructive has worked with The Legal Aid Society to create the nonprofit’s annual reports for four years, usually in both digital and in print.
 I won’t get into evaluating the design or content of The Legal Aid Society’s annual report—others should decide if we’ve done our jobs well there.
 The reason I’ve included it is because of a new approach in digital publishing that we implemented this year that creates meaningful long-term value.

 Since annual reports are usually not updated much (if at all), it’s common to create them without a content management system to save budget on back-end web development.
 The thinking is that it’s just not worth it to do back-end engineering for a microsite that’s mostly a snapshot in-time.
-This always been the case with The Legal Aid Society—until now.
-For 2021, rather than creating a standalone digital annual report as a standalone microsite, we built The Legal Aid Society’s annual report directly within the content management system of the website we created with them.
+This has always been the case with The Legal Aid Society—until now.
+For 2021, rather than creating a standalone digital annual report, we built The Legal Aid Society’s annual report directly within the content management system of the website we created with them.

 Girls Who Code has been creating digital annual reports for years.
 Which is strategically on-brand considering they’re a nonprofit whose mission is to advance the skills and careers of women in technology!
 All of Girls Who Code’s annual reports also take the single-page, scrolling narrative website approach—which, as I mentioned delivers a focused experience but does hurt search engine optimization.
 And while their 2020 digital annual report and their one for 2019 are really nice, the one we’re featuring, created for 2018, is special and really stands out.